qndan/WebIridium/DEVINSTRUCTIONS.md

 ## testing

 Run `npm run test` to run the test suite.
 We use Vitest + React Testing Library for tests.

 Try to add tests for every change you make, as much as is reasonable.

+If you would like to test how the site would work when deployed on GitHub Pages, do `npm run build` then `npm run preview` which should simulate the final result pretty well.

 ### resources for testing